LuciusColt/CAIN/content/Rules & Mechanics 🔧/Defiance/Tension.md

 >Fact: Tension users are highly likely to experience ‘locked in’ syndrome episodes at least semi-regularly until they are able to master their powers.
 See field manual.

+**IRON SOUL**
+*Passive: When you would fill up your damage tag and gain an injury, roll 1d6.
+On a 4+, go to 1 damage under maximum instead and ignore any excess, then lose the use of this passive until you rest.*

 **AEGIS**
 *Instant, Short*
 Once a scene, when you or a visible ally in short range of you would mark damage from external harm, you can intervene by answering the following questions: